tjelvar-olsson/biologists-guide-to-computing/source/how-to-think-like-a-computer.rst

 physically implement Boolean logic using relays led to the construction of the first computers.

-Although you may not want to create your own computer having a basic understanding of Boolean logic will help you when implementing algorithms.
+Although you may not want to create your own computer, having a basic understanding of Boolean logic will help you when implementing algorithms.
 For example one often needs to make conditional logic statements along the lines of "``IF`` the cell contains green fluorescent protein ``AND`` it is illuminated